Dear Friends: We built a treehouse! Now our little grandchildren have a place to hang out when they come to visit.

 The kids have started to line the path up to the house with stones.

 And I added a personal touch.
-I found this piece of driftwood at Qualicum Beach, B.C. and painted a sign for the treehouse area.
+I found this piece of driftwood at Qualicum Beach, B.C. and painted a sign for the play area.
 “Shady Nook” was the name of the cabin that belonged to my grandparents, George and Mary Margaret Florence, at Meeting Lake, Saskatchewan.
 Shady Nook passed out of the family decades ago, but the name has many happy childhood memories for me.

 We hung the sign pointing down the hill toward the treehouse.